iicsydney601/bluemix-db2-cli-mate/README.md

 `|   oE**o         |`
 `+-----------------+`

+After running the “ssh-keygen” program, you can ssh into the app container without error.

     { ~ }  »  ssh U67RHUFbnmx2gpD41JIaRLVxw@sf.tmate.io

-    vcap@182bbgv126r:~$
+    vcap@182bbgv126r:~$`

 ## Setup Dropbox as non-ephemeral storage ##

 As Bluemix warden container does not support persistent storage at the moment.
 As a result, all changes written to the container disk are lost if the application is stopped or restarted.
-Therefore, we need some kind of persistent storage so we can save our database backups or exports.
+Therefore, we need some kind of persistent storage so we can store our database backups or exported tables.
 In this article, I will show you how to use Dropbox as our non-ephemeral storage to get your data in and out of Bluemix.
-This is not the best solution but until Bluemix supports SoftLayer's Object Storage, it is a decent workaround.
+This is not the best solution but until Bluemix supports SoftLayer's Object Storage, it remains a decent workaround.

 DB2climate supports two methods to access the Dropbox cloud storage.
-### Method 1- Dropbox Linux client: (not recommended) ###
+### Method 1- Dropbox Linux client: (not preferred) ###
 DB2climate pre-installs a copy of Dropbox linux client.
 All you need to do is to start the Dropbox daemon and registers your client machine.
-You need to run the dropbox.py command twice, the 1st time is to start the daemon, the 2nd time to reveal the registration URL link.
+You need to run the
+"**dropbox.py start**" command twice, the 1st time is to start the daemon, the 2nd time to reveal the registration URL link.

     vcap@182bbgv126r:~$ dropbox.py start
     Starting Dropbox...Done!